 - Making drugs available at affordable prices: how universities’ technology transfer offices can help developing countries: article in JIPLP in 2007

-- Applying Traditional Property Laws to Intellectual Property Transactions: article at EIPR 236
+- Applying traditional property laws to IP transactions: text of article at EIPR 236

 Papers for which Mark was a lead author

 - Brexit and IP (December 2017): a note of requests from the UK IP professions to the UK government.